 Using a Notebook

 When studying a text (that is, reading it intensively), the most traditional and common method of noting new vocabulary that learners use is writing them in a notebook.
-As a teacher, I’ve seen that most of my students simply write the new word followed by the translation: بيت – house side by side.
+As a teacher, I’ve seen that most of my students simply write a new word followed by its translation: بيت – house side by side.
 I recommend against doing this.
 The point of recording new vocabulary is to review it later, but when you can’t help but see the translation next to it each time, you cannot test yourself.
-Memorization best occurs when you force yourself to recall a word or its translation.
+Memorization best occurs when you force your brain to recall a word or its translation.
 My advice, then, is to always draw a line down the middle of the page and keep the Arabic on one side and the translations on the other side.
 This way, you can cover the translations and test yourself to see if you can remember the meanings, or you can also cover the Arabic to see if you can recall the new words.

-Taking note-taking to the 21st century, consider using the Anki app instead of a notebook to record vocabulary.
+Take note-taking to the 21st century, and consider using the Anki app instead of a notebook to record vocabulary.
 Enter an Arabic word or phrase and its translation into their respective fields in a new Anki card, then review your new cards.
 Anki will show you either the Arabic or English to test understanding and recall.

 Marking Up the Text

 I’m personally a big fan of marking up texts with highlights and notes rather than recording notes in a notebook.
 This is more easily done in physical books (or print-outs of PDFs), but most PDF readers have tools for highlighting and note-taking, as well.